Patagonia Argentina Cool climate Wine regions

 Meaning

-Patagonia does not compete through scale or prestige, it speaks through origin.
-These wines are defined less by what is added and more by what is allowed.
+These wines are shaped less by intervention and more by what the landscape allows.
 They show proportion instead of excess, place instead of style.

-About the author: Sergio Landoni is a Sommelier de Territorio based in San Martín de los Andes, Patagonia, focused on communicating wine through place, people and lived experience.
+About the author: Sergio Landoni is a territory-based sommelier in Patagonia based in San Martín de los Andes, Patagonia, focused on communicating wine through place, people and lived experience.

 Author: Sergio Landoni, Sommelier de Territorio.
 Spanish version: Vino patagónico, regiones y paisajes.